MariuszFerdyn/AzureSecurityCenterOSRemediations/TotalSecurityViaAllPolicies/StepBySetp.md

 New-AzResourceGroup -Name "mariusz-test-policy-01" -Location "West Europe"
 ```

 ## Execute script to test if policy can be assigned without any parameters with effect auditIfNotExists.
-The problems will go to the log.txt and policies without problem will go to policies-AuditIfNotExists-ok.txt (check if you do not have the files in current directory before execution).
+The problems will go to the log-auditIfNotExists.txt and policies without problem will go to policies-AuditIfNotExists-ok.txt (check if you do not have the files in current directory before execution).

 ```
 Import-Module Az.Resources